 “The government has already told thousands of businesses that they don’t need to comply with the HHS Mandate at all,” said Keim.
 “So why is it continuing to go out of its way to force religious objectors, from nuns to business owners, to do something it is more than capable of doing itself?

-The Becket Fund for Religious Liberty is a non-profit, public-interest law firm dedicated to protecting the free expression of all religious traditions.
+Becket is a non-profit, public-interest law firm dedicated to protecting the free expression of all religious traditions.
 For over 20 years, it has defended clients of all faiths, including

 Buddhists, Christians, Jews, Hindus, Muslims, Native Americans, Sikhs, and Zoroastrians.
 Its recent cases include three major Supreme Court victories: the landmark ruling in Burwell v.
 Hobby Lobby, and the 9-0 rulings in Holt v.
 Hobbs and Hosanna-Tabor v.
 EEOC, the latter of which The Wall Street Journal called one of “the most important religious liberty cases in a half century.”